VisioncreatorEarth/visioncreator/README.md

 - `SUPABASE_PROJECT_ID`: Your Supabase project ID
 - `SUPABASE_DB_PASSWORD`: Your Supabase database password

+for db backup dumps to digital ocean
+- `SUPABASE_DB_HOST`: get from your postgres connection string
+- `SUPABASE_DB_NAME`: get from your postgres connection string
+- `SUPABASE_DB_USER`: get from your postgres connection string

 6. Push your updates to the main branch and supabase production gets automatically migrated

 7. Setup Mail